rocketlend/protocol/README.md

   fee distributor distributions
 - Withdraw RPL and/or ETH from Rocket Lend to their borrower address, as long as they remain within the borrow limit
+- Deposit ETH from their balance in Rocket Lend back onto their Rocket Pool node
 - Exit Rocket Lend by changing their node's primary and RPL withdrawal addresses